Paolo Buoni: Career

-Achievements
+Regarded for

 Buoni has forged connections with various international organizations, including the Italian Centro Studi Galileo (CSG), the European Association of Refrigeration, Air Conditioning, and Heat Pump Contractors (AREA), and the Indian association TERRE Policy Centre.
 He played a pivotal role in launching the Green New Deal in collaboration with UNEP, which led to a 20% increase in businesses adopting renewable energy technologies in Italy.
 Additionally, he organized a major seminar in Maharashtra, India, in partnership with TERRE Policy Centre and Centro Studi Galileo, to promote solar energy solutions.

-Awards and recognition
+Contributions

 "Paolo Buoni" has been recognized for his contributions to the renewable energy sector.
 He was featured in Casale News for receiving a prestigious award acknowledging his leadership and impact in promoting sustainable energy solutions globally.
 His work in promoting renewable energy education has been recognized internationally for its impact on bridging the gap between academia and industry.

-Events and collaborations
+Events and high profile co-operations

 Buoni has been actively involved in organizing high-profile events in collaboration with international organizations.
 For example, he played a key role in hosting a renewable energy event at Edinburgh Napier University, organized in cooperation with the United Nations Environment Programme.
 These initiatives have helped to bridge the gap between academia and industry, fostering dialogue and practical solutions in the field of renewable energy.